relay CLI reference

 relay deploy is a sync pipeline first, then a rollout.

 The client does not tar the whole repo by default.
-It computes local state, asks the agent what changed, uploads only the diff, then triggers the build and container swap.
+It computes local state, filters with .relayignore, reuses cached hashes when possible, asks the agent what changed, uploads only the diff, then triggers the build, lane policy resolution, and container swap.

 01